Shadow and Colour in Photoshop

 Shadow and Colour in Photoshop - Curves

-Finally, use the curves tool to subtly add a bit of contrast to the image as in the fig. below.
+Finally, use the curves tool to subtly add a bit of contrast to the image.
 Maybe a touch of saturation to finish it off.

-All of the alterations above seem fairly tame and minor when done individually, but when combined, they can dramatically alter the image and give it some real Pzazz!
+All of the alterations above seem fairly tame and minor when done individually.
+However, when combined, they can dramatically alter the image and give it some Pzazz!

 As I said at the beginning, these adjustments can be made for all of your images and really add extra punch and clarity to them.